 Clay is one of nature’s incredible natural resources.
 It has been used as a potent healer throughout history, both internally and externally.
-Its natural ability to pull toxins from the body makes it an ideal ingredient to cleanse and detoxify the Hair and Skin.
+Its natural ability to pull toxins from the body makes it an ideal ingredient for cleansing and detoxifying the skin and for face mask recipes!

-Clay is an excellent ingredient for skincare and a simple and easy natural ingredient to add to DIY recipes for cleansing and moisturizing the skin.
+Clay is an excellent skincare ingredient and a simple, natural addition to DIY recipes for cleansing and moisturizing the skin.
 It is natural, readily available, and needs to be minimally processed.
-Clay is still used all around the world for detoxification.
+Clay is still used worldwide for detoxification!

 - Bentonite Clay* for oily, pimpled, acne-prone skin